How Do Pigs Find Truffles? How to Get Started for Success

 Female pigs are used to find truffles because they have a great sense of smell and are natural foragers.
 They also can’t resist the musky scent of the pheromone released by these fragrant fungi.
 Unlike humans or dogs, trained truffle pigs can find the ripest truffles without fail.

 Truffles contain a pheromone called androstenol.
-This hormone is also produced in a male pig’s testes and is secreted through their saliva when the male is trying to attract the female.
+This hormone is also produced in a male pig’s testes and secreted through their saliva when the male tries to attract the female.
 The scent drives the female pig crazy with lust, which is why she will seek truffles since they smell like the male’s saliva.

 Did you know: Truffles contain aphrodisiac properties for pigs and humans and are said to provide a higher sex drive for those who consume them.